Obafemi Awolowo University massacre: Background

+7 March incident

-Makanjuola writes about an initial incident and its aftermath that occurred in the weeks before the murders: "On Saturday, 7 March 1999, a group of Black Axe members held a meeting in Ife town.
-After the meeting, they drove back to the campus.
-On the main road, Road 1, leading into the campus, they were overtaken by some students in another car.
+Prior to the massacre, an incident took place on 7 March 1999 involving the Black Axe.
+The incident was described by OAU's vice-chancellor Roger Makanjuola in his book Water Must Flow Uphill (Adventures in University Administration):"On Saturday, 7 March 1999, a group of Black Axe members held a meeting in Ife town.
+After the meeting, they drove back to the campus...[T]hey were overtaken by some students in another car.
 For whatever reason, they were enraged and gave chase to the students.
 The students, seeing them in pursuit, raced hastily to the car park outside Angola Hall and ran into the adjacent Awolowo Hall for safety.

-The Students' Union, which had also received information that secret cult members were gathering in a house in the senior staff quarters, mobilised in response to the incident.
-Led by George Iwilade, the Secretary-General, a group drove to the house, officially occupied by Mr. F.M.
-Mekoma, and forced their way into the boys' quarters.
+The Students' Union, which had also received information that secret cult members were gathering in a house in the senior staff quarters, mobilized in response to the incident.
+Led by George Iwilade, the Secretary-General, a group drove to the house...and forced their way into the boys' quarters.
 They found nine individuals inside, eight of them students of the university, with a submachine gun, a locally manufactured gun, an axe, a bayonet, and the black clothing and regalia of the Black Axe cult.
-The university authorities were informed, and the members of the secret cult were handed over to the police.
-They were held in police custody and taken to the Chief Magistrate's Court where they were granted bail two weeks later."

-Makanjuola documents and raises concerns over the way the matter was handled by both the police and court system who broke from protocol, common sense and destroyed evidence, and how this led to the failure to be able to prosecute the Black Axe members involved in the incident.
-Prof. Roger Makanjuola writes: "The case was heard on 31 March, and to the utmost amazement of everyone, the Chief Magistrate discharged and acquitted the arrested individuals.
-The students who had apprehended the cult members were not called as witnesses.
-The investigating police officer, Corporal Femi Adewoye, claimed that the witnesses could not be located and stated in Court, "I tried to contact the complainants in this case, all to no avail.
+The university authorities were informed, and the members of the Black Axe were handed over to the police."The case was heard by a Chief Magistrate on 31 March, 1999, who discharged and acquitted all individuals involved.
+Student witnesses were not called to testify.
+The investigating officer, Corporal Femi Adewoye, claimed that the witnesses were unable to be contacted.
+The Chief Magistrate had also ordered that weapons located during the raid be destroyed.
+The acquitted students returned to OAU, to the dismay and concern of fellow students.
+Several suspensions were issued by the university in response to student pressure.

-To date, there is no complainant in the case.
-Since all the accused persons denied the allegations against them and there is no complainant, there is no way the allegations can be proved."
-This was the submission of the prosecuting police officer!
-Usually, in such cases, witness summons were served through the University Administration but this did not happen.
-The trial was concluded in two court appearances in eight days.

-The Chief Magistrate also ordered that the submachine gun be sent to the police armourer and the other exhibits be destroyed, thus eliminating all the evidence, and making it impossible to re-open the case.
-The Judicial Enquiry recommended that the Magistrate be reported to the Judicial Commission for appropriate disciplinary action.
-Nothing came of this, as nothing came of all the other recommendations of that Panel."